Biggest Jira Portfolio Management Secrets

 For some, the biggest negative of Jira Plans is the cost.
 It’s a Premium and Enterprise-only feature, so you’ll need to upgrade your whole Jira instance and all your users.
 This means a massive hike in your license fees.

-Do you really want to upgrade every user on your Jira instance so you and a few other users can do some basic portfolio management?
+Should you really have to upgrade every user on your Jira instance so a few users can do some program or portfolio management?

 Jira Align For Portfolio Management – Overview